West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Markets in West Timor are held on specific days in different villages, so your guide will know which ones are happening on the day of your trip.
 We went to the little market of the village of Desa Nusa.
 If you’re looking for an authentic experience, this is as local as it gets.

-Fresh and salted fish, slaughtered carcasses, salt, shoes, betelnut and huge cans of cooking oil were the main products on sale at the market, which the locals seemed very intent on selling to us, although I couldn’t for the life of me understand why they thought we might need large containers of cooking oil on our travels!
+Fresh and salted fish, slaughtered carcasses, salt, shoes, betelnut and huge cans of cooking oil were the main products on sale at the market, which the locals seemed very intent on selling to us, although I couldn’t for the life of me understand why they thought we might need large containers of cooking oil while exploring Indonesia!
 They must have known we suck at packing light!

-If you’re in West Timor, Indonesia, do include a visit to a traditional market on your itinerary.
+If you’re in West Timor, Indonesia, do include a visit to a traditional market on your West Timor travel itinerary.
 It is similar, but not quite the same, as local markets on other Indonesian islands and is without a doubt, an experience worth having!

 Visit the None tribe